CloudHub Load Balancers

 CloudHub provides a default shared load balancer that is available in all environments.
 The shared load balancer provides basic functionality, such as TCP load balancing.
 Shared load balancers don’t allow you to configure custom SSL certificates or proxy rules.

 Additionally, shared load balancers have lower rate limits that help ensure platform stability.
 MuleSoft regularly monitors and scales these limits as necessary.
 Rate limits on shared load balancers are applied according to region.
-Thus, if you are deploying an application to workers in multiple regions, the rate limit for each region may be different.
+If you are deploying an application to workers in multiple regions, the rate limit for each region might be different.

 If an application exceeds the rate limit for a shared load balancer, the load balancer returns a 429 Service Unavailable response.